-Global Africa Region Americas Region Asia Region European Region MedWet Assist, support and advise the Assist CPs in preparing for COP8 Assist CPs in preparing for COP8 Assist CPs in preparing for COP8 Assist preparations for and Organize the 4th meeting of the Standing Committee regarding though regional or sub-regional though regional or sub-regional though regional or sub-regional participate in the European regional Mediterranean Wetlands these issues, and prepare the meetings in 2001, as determined meetings in 2001, as determined meetings in 2001, as determined meeting (October 2001) hosted by Committee (Portugal, June 2001), required documentation on these by the Standing Committee. by the Standing Committee. by the Standing Committee.
-Slovenia.
-Meeting will aim to assess in cooperation with ICN.
-Start matters for COP8. the implementation of Ramsar making arrangements for the 5th Assist CPs in the use of the new Assist CPs in the use of the new Assist CPs in the use of the new obligations and COP7 Resolutions meeting (Turkey has offered to National Reports format.
+Global Africa Region Americas Region Asia Region European Region MedWet Assist, support and advise the Assist CPs in preparing for COP8 Assist CPs in preparing for COP8 Assist CPs in preparing for COP8 Complete the establishment of the Standing Committee regarding though regional or subregional though two regional or though regional or subregional MedWet Coordination Unit.
+Seek these issues, and prepare the meetings in North Africa and subregional meetings in 2002, as meetings in Saudi Arabia and to ensure that all legal and required documentation on these West Africa, as reources permit. resources permit Iran, institutional arrangements are in matters for COP8, including the place by COP8 for the long-term modus operandi of the STRP and, as Assist CPs in the use of the new Assist CPs in the use of the new Assist CPs in the use of the new establishment of the Unit, with the appropriate, proposals concerning National Reports format.
 National Reports format.
-National Reports format. by European CPs; evaluate first host it). experiences with the new National Oceania Region Report format/Planning Tool; and As above. provide input on issues to be dealt with by COP8, in particular the draft Strategic Plan 2003-2008.
+National Reports format. necessary political and financial Bureau staffing. support.
+Oceania Region As above.
+Continue preparations for the 5th meeting of the Mediterranean Wetlands Committee (Turkey).
+Coordinate MedWet presence and inputs to COP8.

 8.1.2 Keep under review the regional representation in the Standing Committee as the number of Contracting Parties increases.
+[COP, SC]

-[COP, SC] Refer to Resolution VII.1 entitled Regional categorisation of countries under the Convention and composition, roles and responsibilities of the Standing Committee, including duties of Standing Committee members
+Refer to Resolution VII.1 entitled Regional categorisation of countries under the Convention and composition, roles and responsibilities of the Standing Committee, including duties of Standing Committee members

-Global Africa Region Americas Region Asia Region European Region MedWet The Bureau will provide support Provide support to the African Provide support to the Americas Provide support to the Asia Provide support to the European to the Standing Committee and Regional members of Standing Regional members of Standing Regional members of Standing Regional members of Standing STRP as required on issues of Committee and STRP as required Committee and STRP as required.
-Committee and STRP as required.
-Committee and STRP as required. regionalisation.
+Global Africa Region Americas Region Asia Region European Region MedWet The Bureau will provide support Provide support to the African Provide support to the Americas Provide support to the Asia Provide support to the European to the Standing Committee and Regional members of Standing STRP as required on issues of Committee and STRP as required. regionalisation.
 Oceania Region As above.